-Verify that the kernel parameters shown in the following table are set either to the formula shown, or to values greater than or equal to the minimum value shown.
+Verify that the kernel parameters shown in the following table are set to values greater than or equal to the minimum value shown on Oracle Solaris 9 operating systems.
+The procedure following the table describes how to verify and set the values.

 Note: The kernel parameter and shell limit values shown in the following section are minimum values only.
 For production database systems, Oracle recommends that you tune these values to optimize the performance of the system.
-See your operating system documentation for more information about tuning kernel parameters.
+Refer to your operating system documentation for more information about tuning kernel parameters.